 Cepheid variable stars play a fundamental role in astronomy because they are standard candles in calibrating the cosmic distance scale via the period-luminosity relationship.
-As of early 2019, Cepheids have been discovered in 96 galaxies beyond the Milky Way.
-The total number of known Cepheid variable stars exceeds 19000 (not counting the newly discovered ones announced in Gaia DR2).
+As of June 2022, Cepheids have been discovered in 96 galaxies beyond the Milky Way.
+The total number of known Cepheid variable stars exceeds 20000 (not counting the ones announced in Gaia DR2).

 The aim of the online data base maintained at the web site of the Konkoly